Monika-Chaudhary/DevOps-Projects/README.md

 NGINX is a webserver which serves the web files(html, css, js, etc) to clients(browser or to users)

+We set up /etc/nginx/nginx.config file to tell which configuration nginx holding either nginx acts as webserver or as proxy server

 Features of NGINX:
 1. Reverse Proxy- direct client requests to apropriate back-end server(Proxy means acting on behalf of another.
 It's intermediate server that forwrds client request to other servers)
+   #there is single entrypoint using Nginx Proxy and reduces attack as centrailized access control, consolidated security and minimized exposure
+   # Functionalities of NGINX as Proxy Server
+   a.
+Load Balancing 	b.
+Caching 	c.
+Security	d.
+Compresssion and Segmentation

-2. Load Balancing- manage and distributes the traffic load
+3. Load Balancing- manage and distributes the traffic load

-3. Caching- Stores data for future requests
+4. Caching- Stores data for future requests

-4. URL redirection- route request like error.html page if page not found
+5. URL redirection- route request like error.html page if page not found

-5. Architecture of Nginx based on Master-Slave so can run mutiple child process
+6. Architecture of Nginx based on Master-Slave so can run mutiple child process

 Install NGINX:
 1. Create ec2 instance